Sign InTry Free

 Method 1: Create a Kubernetes cluster using kind

-This section shows how to deploy a Kubernetes cluster using kind.
+This section explains how to deploy a Kubernetes cluster using kind.

 kind is a popular tool for running local Kubernetes clusters using Docker containers as cluster nodes.
 For available tags, see Docker Hub.
 The latest version of kind is used by default.

-Before deployment, make sure the following requirements are satisfied:
+Before deployment, ensure that the following requirements are met:

 kind create cluster